tb38r/ascii_art_fs/README.md

 # Aasci Art_FS

-An extension to the main Aasci Art project, string received contains a second argument which contains the
+An extension to the main Aasci Art project, string received now has a second argument which contains the desired
 </br>
 bannnertype(font), program returns the Aasci output satisfying the banner requirements of the user.
 </br>